theomthakur/ece-gy-9183-group19/README.md

 - Model API (staging): http://[YOUR_IP]:8081
 - Model API (canary): http://[YOUR_IP]:8080
 - Model API (production): http://[YOUR_IP]
+here youcan use your flosting ip to see isntacne(we are not providing here for safety reasons)
 ## Clean Up

 To delete all resources when finished: